GTD Getting Things Done

 When it comes to work-life management David Allen believes we should empty our minds of busyness and clutter, capture it all, and then start doing the tasks instead of just thinking about them.

-GTD is not just about getting-things-done, but a way to break them down into a step-by-step way so you can accomplish tasks through transferring ideas from your mind into an external system.
+GTD is not just about getting-things-done, but a way to break them down into a step-by-step way so you can accomplish tasks by transferring ideas from your mind into an external system.
 Saving your brain from having to remember and keep track of everything you need to do.

-Many of us spend our lives reacting, and fire fighting to put out the fires of things we have forgotten todo.
+Many of us spend our lives reacting, and fire fighting to put out the fires of things we have forgotten to do.

 The brain is for having ideas, not storing them.